 Join the Institute’s Book Club, an exclusive Facebook group where you can chat with fellow nerds about the latest science-y best sellers.

+Become a member of our Book Club Facebook group to learn about our picks for the year and get invitations to our meet-ups, where we discuss our favorite reads over tasty treats and bottomless coffee.
 What is dark matter?
 How is the mining of scarce metals affecting the environment?
 How do we imagine the moon landing, 50 years on?
 These are just a few of the questions tackled in this year’s Book Club picks.
-Join the conversation by becoming a member of our Facebook group.
+Come join the conversation.

 On July 20, 1969, Neil Armstrong and Buzz Aldrin became the first humans to walk on the moon.
 One of the world’s greatest technological achievements—and a triumph of American spirit and ingenuity—the Apollo 11 mission was a mammoth undertaking involving more than 410,000 men and women dedicated to winning the space race against the Soviets.
 Set amid the tensions of the Cold War and the upheavals of the 1960s, and filled with first-person, behind-the-scenes details, Shoot for the Moon is a gripping account of the dangers, the challenges, and the sheer determination that defined not only Apollo 11 but also the Mercury and Gemini missions that came before it.